Primary Computing. Made Easy.

 📥 *NEW* resources EVERY month.

-Added a new challenge activity with a video tutorial to the Year 5 Text-based Programming Activity Pack
+Added a new extension activity with video tutorial to the Scratch Inputs activity in the Year 3 Programming in Scratch Pack.

 How does iLearn2 work?